Longtime news executive William J. Keating dead at 93

 He brought a skilled politician’s touch with him to the newspaper industry as he worked with journalists, unions, civic and business leaders.
 As AP chairman, he also had working relationships with some of the most powerful people in the newspaper industry.

-“Bill was masterful,” said Louis D. Boccardi, former AP president and CEO.
+“Bill was masterful,” Boccardi said in an earlier interview.
 “He had political instincts, and I mean that in the best sense.
 He knew his constituency.
 He was very careful and considerate of the views of other people.”

-Douglas H. McCorkindale, retired CEO and chairman of Gannett, said Keating had served in Congress during a time when representatives were more likely than today to try to amiably work out deals and compromise while getting along with each other.
-He called that approach “The Keating style.”
+Douglas H. McCorkindale, retired CEO and chairman of Gannett, said Keating had served in Congress during a time when representatives were more likely than today to try to amiably work out deals and compromises while getting along with each other.
+He called that approach “the Keating style.”

 “Bill was able to get things done by working with people,” said McCorkindale, also a former AP board member.
 “He was able to work with very diverse groups.
 He did that very well in the newspaper business.”

-Note: Editor’s Note: Keating’s comments are from a 2005 interview at AP headquarters with Kelly Tunney, former AP senior vice president